 Our ultrasonographers have specialized training and experience in OB/GYN ultrasound.
-They are certified as Registered Diagnostic Medical Sonographers (RDMS) and are certified through the Fetal Medicine Foundation to perform Nuchal Translucency ultrasound, which is the essential part of the First Trimester Screen.
+They are certified as Registered Diagnostic Medical Sonographers (RDMS) and are certified through the Fetal Medicine Foundation to perform Nuchal Translucency ultrasounds, which is the essential part of the First Trimester Screen.

 Our ultrasound machines do have the capability of 3D/4D imaging, which we do use frequently for both obstetrical and gynecological purposes.

 During your pregnancy, you can expect to receive at least 2 ultrasounds performed by our registered ultrasonographers here at our clinic.
 The following is a general idea of what to expect in the way of ultrasounds.

 This ultrasound is performed around the 8th week using a transvaginal approach and allows us to accurately measure the baby, as well as evaluate your uterus and ovaries.
 This ultrasound is ordered as a part of your initial first obstetrical visit and the scan itself takes about 15 minutes.

 We offer a few options for non-invasive genetic testing during your pregnancy.
 Check out Testing for Birth Defects and Genetic Disorders.
 The two most frequently ordered options also involve an ultrasound for the assessment.
 These ultrasounds are done during the 12th and 13th week of development and are scheduled for 1 hour.
 During the ultrasound, we will measure the amount of fluid behind the baby’s neck, as well as document the nasal bone.
 We will also document other anatomical features that we can see at this stage of development.